November 30, 2008

 Here's what the Brisbane Sexual Assault Services defines as sexual assault:

 Sexual assault is any unwanted sexual behaviour where consent is not given or cannot be given and includes childhood abuse, verbal abuse, harassment, touching and rape.
 Sexual assault is an act of violence.
 It is about power and control acted out in a sexual way.
-Sexual assault is a crime, whether the offender is a stranger, partner, family member, fr
+Sexual assault is a crime, whether the offender is a stranger, partner, family member, friend or care giver.

 To follow that all up I have this other great article from over at Feministing about sexual assault training and education that is focused on men.
 Instead of classes focused on women, how you should watch your drinks (which you should) or not walk down dark alleys at night, how about starting with dudes - I liked this quote from the article: